atlefren/strip-pragma-loader-fork/README.md

 Install the loader with npm.

 ```
-npm install strip-pragma-loader --save-dev
+npm install strip-pragma-loader-fork --save-dev
 ```

 ## Usage

-In your webpack configuration object, you'll need to add `strip-pragma-loader` to your list of modules.
+In your webpack configuration object, you'll need to add `strip-pragma-loader-fork` to your list of modules.

 ```
 module: {